gofynd/fdk-client-swift/documentation/application/SHARE.md

-Retrieve the original link from a short-link by using a hash value.
+Use this API to retrieve the original link from a short-link by using a hash value.

 *Returned Response:*